Medium Difficult Bible Quiz about Bible Characters.

 c.
 Peter and Andrew met the visitors.

 b.
-The angel of the Lord appeared to the disciples.
+The angel of the Lord was at the doorway and appeared to the disciples.

 The first to arrive at the tomb and see the resurrected Jesus was Mary Magdalene.